ryangary321/solution-ai-barista/client/web/angular-customer-app/README.md

 Welcome to the AI Barista sample app, an agent-powered web app for ordering beverages!
 It's an Angular app built using [Firebase AI Logic](https://firebase.google.com/docs/ai-logic).

-AI Barista uses a Firebase AI Logic, powered by a Vertex AI model, to create an intelligent chatbot that simulates a coffee shop ordering experience.
+AI Barista uses a Firebase AI Logic, powered by Gemini, to create an intelligent chatbot that simulates a coffee shop ordering experience.
 The agent is designed to understand natural language, manage a multi-turn conversation, ask clarifying questions, and build a final order.

 The backend of AI Barista is powered by [Firebase](https://firebase.google.com/), which is Google's platform for building fullstack multi-platform apps.
 This app uses [Firebase Authentication](https://firebase.google.com/products/auth) for signing-in users, and [Firestore](https://firebase.google.com/products/firestore) to store order data in a NoSQL database.